thomasduft/blader/readme.md

-# starter
+# blader
-A simple [angular](https://angular.io/) seed project I use for starting new angular projects.
+Playground for azure portal like blade controls made with angular.